robmasocco/AOS-TAG/ideas.md

 ## INSTANCE DATA STRUCTURE
 - Key.
 - For the levels, arrays of 32:
-    - Pointers to message buffers.
+    - char * pointers to message buffers.
     - size_t sizes of the messages stored.
     - Mutexes to mutually exclude senders on each level.
     - Level conditions structs.